63Klabs/atlantis-cfn-configuration-repo-for-serverless-deployments/README.md

 If you chose an application starter beyond the basic, then you may need to set up additional infrastructure as well.
 Check the application starter documentation.

 We will be using git-based deployments, commonly referred to as GitOps.
-In its simplist form, your repository will have several branches.
+In its simplest form, your repository will have several branches.
 The `dev` branch for work-in-progress, the `test` branch for deploying your application remotely, and a `main` branch fro deploying your application to production.
 There may be additional branches for features, staging, beta, etc, but we'll start off with these three main branches first.

 As you start to develop new features you will begin with a `dev` branch.
 You will deploy and test changes locally on your machine.
 When you have working code you will then merge that code into the `test` branch.
 The act of merging and pushing your code to the test branch will kick off an automated deployment (you will no longer do `sam deploy` for anything other than local testing in the dev branch).